lillapetri/my_python_scripts/README.md

  # my_python_scripts

-This is a collection of Python excercises.
+This is a collection of Python excercises solved by me.